top of page

 The APSTE 2026 Fono is guided by the Biak language expression I Papwa, meaning "Papua at the centre" or "Papua as the heart."

-Developed in consultation with Wensislaus "Wensi" Fatubun, PhD Candidate at the Macmillan Brown Centre for Pacific Studies, University of Canterbury, I Papwa reflects a commitment to centring Papuan perspectives and recognising the richness, diversity, and significance of Papua within the wider Moana.
+Developed in consultation with Wensislaus "Wensi" Fatubun, PhD Candidate at the Macmillan Brown Centre for Pacific Studies, University of Canterbury, I Papwa reflects a commitment to centering Papuan perspectives and recognising the richness, diversity, and significance of Papua within the wider Moana.

 As the conference framing, I Papwa provides the foundation for the Fono, shaping its programme, conversations, and shared experiences.
 It encourages participants to engage with Papuan histories, cultures, languages, and indigenous knowledge systems through a spirit of respect, reciprocity, and collective learning.